 LINUM 3

-Project presentation
+Project Overview

-- Test each demonstrator in the field (70 classes involved) in two periods: Jan-Feb.
-2017, March-April 2017
+- Field testing of each prototype (70 classes involved) during two periods: Jan–Feb 2017, March–April 2017

 The project brings together a consortium comprising:

-– research laboratories: Lirdef / L3i / Les gobelins
+– research laboratories: Lirdef / L3i / Les Gobelins

-- Funding: MEN – Public Investment Bank.
+- Funding: Ministry of National Education – Public Investment Bank.

 [gdlr_divider type="solid" size="50%"]